 Do Hospitals Have Daycares for Residents?

-As many of you know, the residency match is completely unpredictable.
-Some graduating medical students will move closer to family, while others might have to move several states away from home.
-The latter scenario can definitely be a challenge if you have kids, leading you to question do hospitals have daycares for residents to use?
+As many of you know, the residency match can be completely unpredictable.
+Some graduating medical students move closer to family, while others might have to move several states away from home.

 5 Childcare Options You Can Use During Residency